-“I want in”, he says, with a smile stretching from ear-to-ear, so smug that it makes me want to launch a balloon filled with warm piss in his face.
+“I want in”, he says, with a smile stretching from ear-to-toe, so smug that it makes me want to launch a bowl of warm piss towards his face.

 A friend of mine has managed to stack together a little too much cash under his withered mattress- and now he wants to taste the sweet nectar of landlord living.

 The reality is, being a landlord is one of those professions that mostly looks glamorous from the outside… and exponentially hideous from the inside (I know what you’re thinking, I just described a vagina), and that’s precisely what I told him.

-Once you’re in the game, the anticlimax will rapidly hit you square on the jaw like a tonne of used tampons.
-It’s like, finally hooking up with that one person you’ve been pining over for years (the one that never gave you the time of day), only for the sex to be bitterly disappointing.
-Nothing fit quite right and you noticed soul-destroying blemishes in places you fantasized being flawless.
+Once you’re in the game, the anti-climax will rapidly hit you square on the jaw like a tonne of used tampons.
+It’s like, finally hooking up with that one person you’ve been pining over for years (the one that never gave you the time of day), only for the sex to be bitterly disappointing; nothing fits quite right and you encounter soul-destroying blemishes in places you fantasized being flawless.

 Welcome back to planet earth.